You started a blog, crafted stellar content, and waited for the traffic to start pouring in.

 And even if you do have a gazillion page views per month, I wouldn’t suggest writing about yourself all the time.
 Unless you can put a spin on it to make it exciting, engaging, and beneficial for your readers.

 The most successful and accomplished bloggers are those who are solving a problem for their readers.
+So if you want to learn how to grow your blog traffic, you’re going to have to do the same.

 I’m not saying you can’t add a few lines about that killer trip you just took, or your new puppy.
 I’m saying make sure you’re solving an issue for your readers and giving them something out of your content.